SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

 The results of the model-fitting will be returned to each of the individual *FitPage*'s.

-Note that the chi2/Npts value returned is the SUM of the chi2/Npts of each fit.
-To see the chi2/Npts value for a specific *FitPage*, click the *Compute* button at the bottom of that *FitPage* to recalculate.
-Also see :ref:`Assessing_Fit_Quality`.
+Note that the Reduced Chi2 value returned is the SUM of the Reduced Chi2 of each fit.
+To see the Reduced Chi2 value for a specific *FitPage*, click the *Compute* button at the bottom of that *FitPage* to recalculate.
+Note that in doing so the degrees of freedome will be set to Npts.
+See :ref:`Assessing_Fit_Quality`.

 Simultaneous Fits with Constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^